Marina Diamandis: 2005–2011: Career beginnings and The Family Jewels

-2009–2011: Breakthrough with The Family Jewels

-Diamandis's debut single "Obsessions" was released on 14 February 2009 through Neon Gold Records, while her first extended play The Crown Jewels EP followed on 1 June.
+Diamandis's debut single, "Obsessions", was released on 14 February 2009 through Neon Gold Records, while her first extended play, The Crown Jewels EP, followed on 1 June.
 That summer, she performed at BBC Radio 1's Big Weekend, the Glastonbury Festival, and the Reading and Leeds Festivals.
 She also performed at iTunes Live, releasing a second EP in July 2009 of performances from that festival.

 In December 2009, Diamandis was ranked in second place on the Sound of 2010 poll organized by BBC, behind Ellie Goulding.
 She was one of three nominees for the Critics' Choice Award at the 2010 BRIT Awards, which also went to Goulding.
 "Mowgli's Road" was released on 13 November 2009, with Diamandis describing it as "uncommercial".
 Despite this, it received attention after its video was shared by the likes of Perez Hilton and Kanye West.

 "Mowgli's Road" was followed by "Hollywood" on 1 February 2010, which reached number 12 on the UK Singles Chart, and was eventually certified silver by the British Phonographic Industry (BPI).
-Diamandis's debut studio album The Family Jewels was released on 15 February 2010.
+Diamandis's debut studio album, The Family Jewels, was released on 15 February 2010.
 It debuted at number five on the UK Albums Chart with first-week sales of 27,618 copies, and was eventually certified gold by the BPI.
 A 2012 press release from Atlantic Records noted that the album had sold 300,000 copies.

 Atlantic Records signed Diamandis to Chop Shop Records in the United States in March 2010.
-Through the label, she released her third extended play The American Jewels EP, and The Family Jewels in the United States.
+Through the label, she released her third extended play, The American Jewels EP, and The Family Jewels in the United States.
 The latter project debuted at number 138 on the US Billboard 200 with first-week sales of 4,000 copies, and on Billboard's Top Heatseekers and Top Rock Albums charts, where it peaked at number 2 and 49 respectively.

 Later in 2010, Diamandis released three more singles from the album; "I Am Not a Robot", "Oh No!" and "Shampain", which peaked at 26, 38 and 141 in the UK charts.
 In October 2010, she won Best UK & Ireland Act at the MTV Europe Music Awards.
 To further promote The Family Jewels, Diamandis embarked on The Family Jewels Tour, which visited Europe, North America and Australia throughout 2010 and 2011.
 In January 2011, in an Australian radio interview, she expressed disappointment at her career, particularly in her failure to attract an American audience.
 She put this down to inaction by her label and American listeners' contemporary taste for "pumping beats" by artists such as Lady Gaga.